AIM Exams - Achievement in Music Program

 Students in the highest level have an additional choice of offering a Level 12 recital instead of the performance exam.
 This allows family and friends to gather, enjoy the music and celebrate the student's achievement.
 In case of recitals, the technique portion of the performance exam is tested on the April date.

-AIM exams are held on Sundays at various locations.
-Please click the links below to learn about fees, exam dates and directions:
+AIM exams are held on Sundays at various locations:

 To prepare for the Exams students must take Enhanced Individual Theory Lessons or Theory Group Lessons (if a group is available for that particular level).
 Please see Tuition and Fees page for Theory Lessons rates.

 Levels 2-8 require 45 min. sessions and levels 9-12 1 hour and up.

 Each level requires a work book that can be purchased at www.ismta.org or I can purchase it for you and the cost will be added to the tuition.

 - Students who pass both Theory and Performance at one level usually proceed to the next higher level.